CenterForOpenScience/osf.io/README.md

 $ cp website/settings/local-dist.py website/settings/local.py
 ```

 `local.py` will override settings in `base.py`.
-It will not be added to source control.
+It will not be added to source control, so change it as you wish.

 - Run your mongodb process.